Virtus92/ui-ux-seo-acc-Virtus92/README.md

 **Duration:** 15 min (keep it short and simple!
 Pick the information you find relevant and tell us why)
 **Presentation Language:** English or German, whatever you prefer.
 **Topic:** Choose one of the topics listed below. (everyone should cover a different topic)
-**After your presentation**, Upload your slide set to the "Web Präsentationen Channel" in Teams.
+**After your presentation**, upload your slide set to the "Web Präsentationen Channel" in Teams.
 (Codersbay Coding)

 ---